 Instructions

-5. Fill the crepes.
+- Fill the crepes.
 I love serving them warm, but they’re excellent at room temperature too.
-See my filling suggestions above this recipe or my recipe notes below.
+See my filling suggestions above this recipe or in the recipe Notes below.
 Place a few spoonfuls of your filling ingredient(s) in the center of the crepe.
 Fold both sides over the filling.
-Crepes are delicious with toppings, too, such as a drizzle of melted chocolate, melted peanut butter, or a dusting of confectioners’ sugar.
+Crepes are delicious with toppings, too, such as a drizzle of melted chocolate or melted peanut butter, or a dusting of confectioners’ sugar + a squeeze of fresh lemon.
 Or try a savory sauce like pesto or hollandaise.

-6. Leftover unfilled crepes remain fresh in an airtight container in the refrigerator for 1 day or in the freezer for 1 month.
+- Leftover unfilled crepes remain fresh in an airtight container in the refrigerator for 1 day or in the freezer for 1 month.
 Freeze each between small sheets of parchment paper so they don’t stick.
-(I usually layer them with parchment and freeze in a large zipped-top bag.)
+(I usually layer them with parchment and freeze in a large zip-top bag.)
 Thaw at room temperature before filling/enjoying.
 See reheating instructions in the recipe Notes below.

 Notes

-5. Milk: I prefer whole milk in the crepe batter.
+- Milk: I prefer whole milk in the crepe batter.
 For a richer-tasting crepe, half-and-half or heavy cream work too.
-2% is OK, but I wouldn’t use lower-fat milks.
+2% is OK, but I don’t recommend 1% or nonfat milks.
 Any low-fat or full-fat nondairy milk works too.

-6. Savory Crepes: The recipe as written will work for savory crepes, but I usually leave out the vanilla extract and add a pinch of ground black pepper.
-Feel free to add a Tablespoon of your favorite dried herb to the batter, too.
+- Savory Crepes: The recipe as written will work for savory crepes, but I usually leave out the vanilla extract and add a pinch of ground black pepper.
+Feel free to add a Tablespoon of your favorite dried herbs to the batter, too.

 Reader Comments and Reviews